OrionQuest/Numacom/_sources/motivation.txt

 :math:`x_2=0.0998`.
 In general, subtraction *reveals* the error, and division by a small number *amplifies* it.

-So, subtracting two near-equal quantities is risky :math:`\ldots` can we avoid doing so?
+So, subtracting two nearly equal quantities is risky :math:`\ldots` can we avoid doing so?
 There is, in fact, an alternative formulation:

 .. math::